-Margaret is nationally ranked in the 2019 Chambers USA publication for her work in the “Nationwide Investment Funds: Investor Representation” category, and she is recognized in the Best Lawyers in America publication for her work in private funds.
+Margaret is nationally ranked in the 2019 and 2020 Chambers USA publication for her work in the “Nationwide Investment Funds: Investor Representation” category, and she is recognized in the Best Lawyers in America publication for her work in private funds.

 - Trustee (Chair, Finance Committee; Member, Investment Committee) for the Church Pension Fund, a multi-billion dollar fund for employees of the Episcopal Church, 2009-present

 - Law Clerk, Hon.
 Eugene A. Wright, U.S. Court of Appeals for the Ninth Circuit, 1983-84

 - Best Lawyers in America, Private Funds/Hedge Funds Law (2010-2021)